Playground Triage: When Is the Boo-Boo Doctor Worthy?

 Scenario two: Your kid falls off the jungle gym or monkey bars and bumps his or her head.

 “The first step is to see if the child was knocked unconscious.
-If the kiddo is not knocked unconscious, then it’s safe to observe them at home for about four hours,” said Christopher Dreiling, M.D., who is a pediatrician and physician on the medical staff at Texas Health Dallas.
+If the kiddo is not knocked unconscious, then it’s safe to observe them at home for about four hours,” says Christopher Dreiling, M.D., who is a pediatrician and physician on the medical staff at Texas Health Dallas.
 “Take them in if they begin vomiting, complaining of a bad headache, acting altered — or if you just aren’t feeling good about how your child is acting, bring them into the pediatrician.”

 “If the child is knocked unconscious for a length of time and/or is altered when he or she wakes up, go straight to the ER,” he added.
 “But if they’re acting completely normal, you’re probably fine to just observe them and go on.”